 The list of bird species that hang out at DPSP is long.
 Current data about what birders are seeing is available at eBird.

-There are three places to obtain an Annual Discover Pass at DPSP, the main gate (Welcome Center) on the west side of Highway 20, which is open 365 days a year from 9:00 am to 11:00 am (In the summer, hours are extended to as late as 9:00 pm), or at a credit-card-accepting automatic pay stations, one is located at Cornet Bay next to the boat launch, the other at the parking lot just south of the Deception Pass Bridge near the kiosk.
+Arrive a Discover Pass, or deal with the in-person hassle: There are several places to obtain an Annual Discover Pass at DPSP, including the main gate (Welcome Center) on the west side of Highway 20, which is open 365 days a year from 9:00 am to 11:00 am.
+There are credit-card-accepting automatic pay stations at Cornet Bay next to the boat launch and at the parking lot just south of the Deception Pass Bridge near the kiosk.
 You may also purchase a One-Day pass at the same automatic pay station.
-If you have a cash or check, you may pay your One-Day pass fare at any unstaffed pay stations (one or more is located in each parking lot shown on the Park map).
-You may also purchase an Annual Discover Pass or a One-Day Pass at several local vendor locations outside the park, which include a surcharge.
+If you have a cash or check, you may pay your One-Day pass fare at any unstaffed pay stations (one or more is located in each parking lot shown on the Park map) or but an Annual or One-Day Pass at several local vendor locations outside the park, which include a surcharge.
 Your best, most time-efficient bet is to obtain an Annual Discover Pass ahead of time (there is no surcharge if purchased with your vehicle license renewal) or arrive with ten bucks cash for the One-Day Pass.
 The fine for not displaying the pass is $99.
 Parking along Highway 20 north of the Deception Pass Bridge is free.
 About twelve days a year are designated State Park Free Days.